mousemke/flounder/README.md

 Contributing
 ============

+Development of Flounder requires node '4.3.1' or higher.

 Flounder's **branch structure** goes as follows:

 + `release` - contains stavle including the dist files.  this is the branch that is used to make the npm and git releases